w55587496/tms-symbols-eastCalc/README.md

 Input (each td):
   1. left: your current ARC/AUT LEVEL.
-  2.right: your current ARC/AUT EXP.
+  2. right: your current ARC/AUT EXP.

 Get: each ARC/AUT details.
   1. The max level that can be enhanced.